EyeSift

 What to Watch: Pricing Trends for the Rest of 2026

 AI detection pricing is in active flux.
-Several forces are pushing costs down: commoditization of base detection models (open-source alternatives improving rapidly), increased competition from new entrants, and the existence of credible free alternatives preventing premium pricing.
-Forces pushing costs up include the increasing computational cost of detecting outputs from newer, harder-to-detect models (GPT-5, Claude 4, Gemini 2.0) and the growing enterprise demand for compliance-grade audit trails.
+Several forces are pushing costs down: commoditization of base detection models, increased competition from new entrants, and credible free alternatives that prevent premium tools from charging only for basic paste-and-check access.
+Forces pushing costs up include harder evaluation problems, multimodal detection, enterprise privacy requirements, API reliability, and compliance-grade audit trails.

-Expect: (1) free tier limits to gradually increase as competition forces generosity, (2) per-word costs to continue declining for pay-as-you-go models, (3) premium differentiation shifting toward accuracy benchmarks (who can detect GPT-5 and Claude 4 reliably) rather than features, and (4) bundled AI detection + plagiarism packages becoming the market standard, squeezing standalone plagiarism-only tools.
+Expect: (1) free tier limits to remain volatile, (2) metered word or character prices to keep changing as vendors optimize compute, (3) premium differentiation to shift toward evidence reports and false-positive workflow rather than raw score claims, and (4) bundled AI detection plus plagiarism packages to become the market standard, squeezing standalone plagiarism-only tools.

 Try EyeSift — Free AI Detection, No Limits